-- · be familiar with the genre of Classical Epic through The Aeneid and The Iliad - · be familiar with Greek theatre and both the genre of Comedy and the genre of Tragedy
+- · be familiar with the genre of Classical Epic through The Iliad and The Aeneid - · be familiar with Greek theatre and both the genre of Comedy and the genre of Tragedy

-There will be a conference held at the School and students will also attend multiple external lectures and events.
+There will be a conference held at the School.

 Students' work will be given a percentage mark which will correspond to a grade, according to OCR guidelines.
 Students will also receive a comment appraising their work, setting targets to aim for and strategies to achieve those targets.
 Teaching staff are also available at the end of lessons, at break times and at the end of the day.